MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Introduction

-Our contributions are three-fold: \begin{itemize} \item Our MonoTAKD framework introduces efficient intra-modality distillation to gather powerful visual knowledge while incorporating effective cross-modal residual distillation to harvest crucial 3D spatial cues. \item We design a spatial alignment module to garner rich global information and to compensate for the spatial shift caused by feature distortion. \item Experimental results demonstrate the effectiveness of MonoTAKD on the KITTI 3D detection benchmark, establishing a new state-of-the-art performance in Mono3D. \end{itemize}
+Our contributions are three-fold: \begin{itemize} \item Our MonoTAKD utilizes intra-modal distillation to transfer 3D visual knowledge and cross-modal residual distillation to convey essential 3D spatial cues, both directed to the student model. \item We develop a SAM to garner rich global information and to compensate for the spatial shift caused by feature distortion.
+Also, we design an FFM to expertly integrate features from different modalities, resulting in a more comprehensive 3D representation. \item Experimental results show that MonoTAKD achieves state-of-the-art performance on the KITTI3D dataset and validates its generalizability to multi-view and unsupervised settings on the nuScenes and KITTI raw datasets. \end{itemize}